 Next, Susanoo had Oanamuchi go into the Room of Centipedes and Wasps.
 There were many centipedes and wasps there on the verge of attacking him.
 Suserihime took the other shawl she had on her shoulders and, giving it to him, said:

-“If the centipedes and bees begin to attack you, take this hire shawl and wave it three times.”
+“If the centipedes and wasps begin to attack you, take this hire shawl and wave it three times.”

-When he did as he was told, the centipedes and bees became still and didn't attack him.
+When he did as he was told, the centipedes and wasps became still and didn't attack him.
 Thus, Oanamuchi could leave the Room of Centipedes and Wasps unharmed.

 After that, Susanoo brought Oanamuchi to a large field.
 Susanoo shot a buzzing arrow, ordering him to go and find it.
 Just as Oanamuchi was about to enter the fields, Susanoo set them on fire, surrounding the plain with a mighty blaze.
 Oanamuchi was quickly enclosed on all sides by flames.

 Then a single mouse came out and said,

 “Inside is big and wide, outside is teeny-tiny.”
 (He was talking about a hole in the ground)

 Oanamuchi stepped on the ground, opening a hidey hole that he fell into..

 The fire passed and he was saved.
 After a while, the mouse went to search for the buzzing arrow and brought it to him.
 But strangely, the feathers on the arrow were gone.
 Baby mice had eaten them up.